sryze/ping/README.md

 This is a rather basic implementation of the `ping` command in C. It was created for learning more about raw sockets and how ping works (and for fun).

+Features

+* Cross-platform: can compile and run on Windows (MSVC, Cygwin), Linux, macOS
+* Supports IPv6
+* Displays time with microsecond accuracy

 Example usage:

 ```sh